toBeOfUse/JoJoTheater/README.md

 # MitchBot Streams

 MitchBot Streams is a useful platform for watching different kinds of videos in sync with a group of people that spun off from my Discord bot MitchBot as a simple service for a Discord server I was in.
-In addition to synchronizing multiple clients as they watch a Youtube, Vimeo, Dailymotion, or native HTML5 video that is either user-submitted or from a built-in playlist, MitchBot Streams provides social features such as a chat client and an elegant visualization of the virtual room you are watching the video in.
+In addition to synchronizing multiple clients as they watch a Youtube, Vimeo, Dailymotion, or native HTML5 video that is either user-submitted or from a built-in playlist, MitchBot Streams provides social features such as a chat client and an elegant visualization of the virtual scene you are watching the video in.

 ## How to Use